 Covers: cognitive tax, fitness landscapes, incentive gradients, the Overton window, cultural attractors, the epistemic commons, social technology, cognitive hygiene, provisional thinking — and why communication can only occur between equals.

-Abandoning Pathological Exceptionalism for Sanity
+GET / OUTAbandoning Pathological Exceptionalism for Sanity

 I raised six thousand dollars to fly to Greece to be told I had no discipline.
 This is what happened after that — and the eight times before it.